vsg-dev/VulkanSceneGraph/README.md

 The above dependency versions are known to work so they've been set as the current minimum, it may be possible to build against oldeer versions.
 If you find success with older versions let us know and we can related the version info.

-## Building the VSG
+###Command line build instructions:

-Command line instructions for default building of static library (.a/.lib) in source:
+To build and install the static libvsg library (.a/.lib) in source:

     git clone https://github.com/robertosfield/VulkanSceneGraphPrototype.git
     cd VulkanSceneGraphPrototype